-Shopping in Kolkata can be fun as the city has some interesting markets where you can get a great deal.
-Popular purchases include textiles, handicrafts, and terracotta items.
+Shopping in Kolkata can be fun as the city has some interesting markets and boutiques.
+Popular purchases include textiles, handicrafts, books and tea.
 Here's where to look.

 Wondering what else to see and do in Kolkata?
 Check out these 12 Top Kolkata Attractions.

 Sprawling New Market, also known as Hogg's Market, is Kolkata's oldest and most famous market.
 It dates all the way back to 1874, and has about 4,000 stalls and 27 entrances.
 It's massive!
 There's a saying that it's possible to buy everything from a needle to an elephant in New Market.
 Even though the market is laid out in distinct sections, it can be difficult to find your way around without a guide.
 They are available for hire for a nominal fee and will most probably approach you.
 Or, alternatively, join this guided walking tour.
 In the evenings, street vendors come to sell cheap jewelry and eye-catching bags out the front of the market.
 Just be prepared for the crowds!
 Around the corner, vendors also line Chowringhee Road from Park Street to New Market.
 If you look through all the cheap junk, you may find some wonderful terracotta wares, which are a Kolkata specialty.

 - Location: Lindsay Street, just off Chowringhee Road.

 - Opening Hours: 10 a.m. to 8 p.m.
 Monday to Friday, and until 2.30 p.m. on Saturday.
 Closed on Sunday.